JosephAaron3/Data-Science-Job-Search/README.md

 # Data science job search
-A webscraper/processor for finding the most common job skills from Seek job ads
+A webscraper/processor for finding the most common tools/skills from Seek job ads

 ## Files
 *job_url_ws.py* - Webscraper for getting urls from a base search (e.g. all urls from all pages of the search "Data scientist" on Seek).